gvwilson/thirdbit/_posts/2008/2008-04-28-i-would-never-have-believed.md

 ---
-title: "&quot;I Would Never Have Believed...&quot;"
+title: "'I Would Never Have Believed…'"
 date: 2008-04-28 08:37:48
 year: 2008
 ---